Battle of Skornishchevo: The battle

-The Ryazanians already forgotten the failures of the previous wars with the Muscovites.
+The Ryazanians had already forgotten the failures of the previous wars with the Muscovites.
 The first 20 years of Oleg Ivanovich of Ryazan's reign awakened in them the consciousness of their own strengths, and they had previously discovered the certainty of victory.
 This confidence gave was met by northern chroniclers with contempt.

 "Ryazanians, fierce and proud people, were so uplifted in their mind, that they began to talk to each other insanely: do not take armor and weapons with you, but take only belts and ropes with which to tie up the timid and weak Muscovites.
 The latter on the contrary walked with humility and sighing, calling on God to help.
 And the Lord, seeing their humility, raised the Muscovites, and the pride of the Ryazans was humiliated."

 The battle took place near Pereyaslavl Ryazansky on the site, which was called Skornishchevo.
 While the Muscovite leader Bobrok was one of the most talented military commanders of the era, Oleg of Ryazan was extremely confident, despite lacking the experience of his counterpart.
 The Chronicle of the battle indicates that Dmitri Bobrok exploited the excessive arrogance of his enemies.

 "The Ryazanians waved belt loops in vain, the chronicler continues; They fell like sheaves and were killed like pigs.
 So the Lord helped Grand Prince Dmitri Ivanovich and his soldiers: they defeated the forces of Ryazan, and their prince, Oleg Ivanovich, barely escaped with a small group of followers."

 Belt and rope loops, which are mentioned in the chronicle, were probably nothing else than lassos, first used by the Ryazanians in the battle of Skornishchevo, but which were currently used by the Tartars in the steppes.
 No doubt, these lassos deceived the chronicler, who attributed to the Ryazanians such a frivolity, that they did not want to take weapons with them.